Parisson/TimeSide/docs/source/intro.rst

 TimeSide : scalable audio processing framework and server written in Python
 ===========================================================================

-TimeSide is a python framework enabling low and high level audio analysis, imaging, transcoding, streaming and labelling.
+TimeSide is a Python framework enabling low and high level audio analysis, imaging, transcoding, streaming and labelling.
 Its high-level API is designed to enable complex processing on very large datasets of any audio or video assets with a plug-in architecture and a secured scalable backend.

 Introduction